 Negligent driving refers to when a driver fails to employ reasonable care while on the road.
 Such a driver is usually unaware of the inherent risk but could, nonetheless, injure a passenger, pedestrian, or other motorist or cause property damage.

 Driving negligently is becoming increasingly popular in California.
-Los Angeles Car Accident Attorneys can help you understand your rights as a victim of a negligent driver and get any compensation due to you.
+The Los Angeles Car Accident Attorneys with El Dabe Ritter Trial Lawyers can help you understand your rights as a victim of a negligent driver and get any compensation due to you.

 What Constitutes Negligence?